Ariel Graziani

 Ariel José Graziani Lentini (born 7 June 1971) is a former professional footballer who played as a striker.
 Born in Argentina, he played for the Ecuador national team.
-After retiring in Ecuador he played amateur football, and he has chosen to play for Argentine fifth-level club Atlético Empalme.
+After retiring in Ecuador, he played amateur football, and he chose to play for Argentine fifth-level club Atlético Empalme.

 Club career

 Graziani has been a top goalscorer for practically every team for which he has played.
 He made his professional debut in 1993 with Newell's Old Boys of Argentina, where he was a teammate with Diego Maradona until he transferred later that year to Sport Boys of the Peruvian First Division.

 Graziani transferred to the Ecuadorian First Division to play for Aucas in 1995, and moved a year later to join Emelec.
 During his two years with the club, 1996 and 1997, he led the league in scoring (52 goals in 69 matches) while helping Emelec earn league titles.
 His standout play earned him a transfer to Morelia of the Mexican Primera División.
-Again he was one of the top goalscorers for his club and the league.
+Again, he was one of the top goalscorers for his club and the league.